nearprotocol/stakewars/GUIDELINES.md

 * To find glaring flaws in our systems, designs and code
 * To learn what your needs are as part of the validator community

-## Additional guidelines to join TestNet
+## Additional guidelines for validators joining TestNet
-We are happy to have as many professional validators and distinguished BetaNet node operators to TestNet as we can.
-However, TestNet network requires additional attention, as we have applications and developers actively using it - which means we can't afford to have nodes offline or not updated.

-Stake Wars organizers will reach out directly, proposing to shut down your BetaNet node, and receive delegated tokens on TestNet.
-There are no specific requirements, however the evaluation will be based on these factors (not in order of importance):
+After a validator generated at least \~6000 blocks on BetaNet (and has been one week in the active set), it becomes eligible to receive staking on TestNet.
+Before the migration takes place, Stake Wars organizers will reach out directly to the validator, proposing to shut down the BetaNet node, and receive delegated tokens on TestNet.

+There are no specific requirements, and the promotion is not automatic.
+The evaluation will be based on these factors (not in order of importance):
 * your staking pool uptime is in the 90th percentile of the [leaderboard](LEADERBOARD.md)
-* your pool was running for a substantial number of epochs
+* your pool run for a substantial number of epochs without being kicked out
 * you successfully completed the Stake Wars challenges
 * you are active in the community channels (Discord and the [portal](https://portal.near.org))
-* you actively updated your node and successfully completed BetaNet migrations on Tuesdays
+* you actively updated your node and successfully applied BetaNet node ugrades
 * you are already a successful validator on other PoS networks
 * you contributed to `nearcore` and other NEAR repositories (submitting issues, finding bugs, improving docs...)

+While we are happy to have as many professional validators and distinguished BetaNet node operators to TestNet as we can, all validators need to guarantee TestNet uptime and reliability.
+Failing to do so may induce the Stake Wars organizers to unstake the funds from the pool.

 In practical terms, to join TestNet you will have to:
 1. deploy your TestNet staking pool, using the staking pool factory [smart contract](https://explorer.testnet.near.org/accounts/stakingpool)